In Pieces (film)

-Ashlaa is a Moroccan 2010 documentary film.
+In Pieces (أشلاء) is a Moroccan 2010 documentary film.

 Synopsis

 In Pieces is a posy of images taken over the last ten years that show family moments, reflections on life and death, on disappointments and successes, on aging and exile.
 This family chronicle becomes the chronicle of a country, of a society, as observed by Hakim Belabbes from inside and outside.